gsu-library/whisper-scribe/README.md

 The absolute filesystem path to the directory that will store the media files.

 STATIC_URL
-The URL to sue when referring to the static files located in STATIC_ROOT.
+The URL to use when referring to the static files located in STATIC_ROOT.
 This must end in a slash.

 STATIC_ROOT
 The absolute filesystem path to the directory where the collectstatic command will move static files for deployment.